robot-uprising-hq/ai-rules-mi2020/README.md

 The game is played between two teams battling each other in short 3 or 5 rounds showdowns.
 Each team has two autonomous robots playing for their side at a time.
 All teams  start with 0 points.
 Teams can either try to increase their points or decrease opponent’s pointst.

 The points are increased by collecting positive energy cores, balls, to the team’s base and the points are lost by receiving negative energy cores or by receiving other penalties.
 A point is given when an energy core stays inside the base and does not bounce off.
-After point is given, the ball is removed from the base.
+The energy core doesn't have to be stopped to receive the point.
+After a point is given, the referee picks the energy core from the base by hand.
 Robots are not allowed to go intentionally inside their own base.

 If the team receives 3 negative energy cores, their base is destroyed and the opponent wins.
 If both teams are alive at the end of a game, the team holding greater energy count will overpower their opponent and win.
 In case of a tie, the team that has collected most positive energy cores wins.
 If still tie, the team that collected energy cores faster wins.